 Car Seat Fail in a Crash?
 Call a Product Liability Lawyer for Child Injury Cases

 If your child has suffered a serious injury or wrongful death due to defects in the design or construction of a safety seat, then you may be able to hold the manufacturer accountable for your damages.
-A product liability lawyer from our law firm can investigate your child injury case and fight for the full compensation you deserve.
+An automotive defect lawyer from our law firm can investigate your child injury case and fight for the full compensation you deserve.

 We have law office location in Philadelphia, Pennsylvania as well as Cherry Hill, New Jersey.
 However, we can assist with your catastrophic injury or wrongful death claim nationwide.
 Call one of our offices now or contact our experienced attorneys online to schedule a free consultation.